sumpiem/developer-guides/guides/java.md

 For more details see https://docs.gradle.org/4.10.2/release-notes.html
 ```

-## Hello world!
+## Hello world Java!

+> We will use Unix-based commands.
+Windows has similar commands for each.

-1. Create a folder on your `$HOME` directory called `JavaTest`.
+1. Create a new folder `JavaTest`  on your `$HOME` directory called.
 2. Switch to `JavaTest` and create a subdirectry structure that will host our project: `src/main/java/hello`

-If you are on Linux or macOS, just type:

 ```bash
 mkdir -p src/main/java/hello